 Subaru Outback Review

-The 2014 Subaru Outback seats five and has standard all-wheel drive.
-A 2.5-liter four-cylinder engine and a six-speed manual transmission are standard.
-The Outback comes in four trims: 2.5i, 2.5i Premium, 2.5i Limited and 3.6R Limited.
-A continuously variable transmission (CVT) is optional, and a 3.6-liter six-cylinder engine and a five-speed automatic transmission are available on the top trim.
-The Outback was redesigned in 2010 and receives only minor changes for 2014.
-As a result, this overview uses applicable research and reviews from the 2010 through 2014 model years.
+The 2016 Subaru Outback seats five and is available in 2.5i, 2.5i Premium, 2.5i Limited and 3.6R Limited trims.
+A 2.5-liter four-cylinder engine, all-wheel drive and a continuously variable transmission (automatic) are standard.
+The 3.6R Limited model has a 3.6-liter six-cylinder engine.
+The Subaru Outback was fully redesigned in the 2015 model year and sees few major changes for 2016.
+As a result, this overview uses applicable research and reviews from the 2015 and 2016 model years.